ChristinWhite/iosWorkflows/README.md

 ## A few things you need to know

-First, I'm just learning JavaScript (and soon Python) for this project; while doing things correctly is important to me I'm sure there are flaws in my code.
-If I'm not doing something as efficiently or validly as I could please feel free to point it out, I'd appreciate the feedback!
-The same goes for GitHub.
+First, I'm just learning JavaScript (and soon Python) for this project; doing things correctly is important to me but I'm sure there are flaws in my code.
+If you spot something that could be more effecient or more valid please feel free to point it out, I'd appreciate the feedback!
+The same goes with GitHub, I'm still learning my way around.

 Second, while I'm trying to document things as I go I'm assuming you at least have a basic knowledge of how URL schemes work and that you can figure out how to do things like creating a bookmarklet, or install a Mr. Reader service.
 I will write a better guide once I've filled out a few more of the workflows I want to create, if you run into trouble please add an issue send me a Tweet ([@chrisWhite](https://twitter.com/chrisWhite)) and I'll be happy to help.